OhYash/KnowledgeDay/_posts/2020-10-26-extradition-bill.md

 No, not really.
 The proposal came after a 19-year-old Hong Kong man allegedly murdered his 20-year-old pregnant girlfriend while holidaying in Taiwan together in February 2018.
 The man fled Taiwan and returned to Hong Kong the same year.

-Taiwanese officials sought help from Hong Kong authorities to extradite the man, but Hong Kong officials said they could not comply because of a lack of extradition agreement with Taiwan.
+Taiwanese officials sought help from Hong Kong authorities to extradite the man, but Hong Kong officials said they could not comply because of a lack of extradition agreement with Taiwan. 🤷

+The protests have silenced.
+Soon corona entered to change the Chinese news too.
+Nothing further changed apart from the Bill closure.

+# That's it
+Thank you for reading.
+And just a reminder, please do checkout my podcast it's my first attempt and all feedbacks are welcome.

+Thank you, good bye!